-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness that they have good attendance in order to learn.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness frequently without access to transportation to school or other related programs.
+It is critical that they have good attendance in order to learn.
 The average attendance rate is currently 90.37%.
 Teachers and parents provided feedback indicating that they support the value of supporting student retention.
 Scope: Schoolwide These actions are provided throughout the school year and teachers make sure students have access to transportation.
 We know that staff and students working together daily, will have a positive impact on the attendance rates of our English learners, LTELs, low-income, and foster youth students.
 English learners, LTEL, low-income, foster youth, and students with disabilities are served by this action.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+Learners, LTELs, low-income, and foster youths.
 We will also consider input from the parents, students, and teachers.
 3.4 Action: Access to Nutrition Need: Food scarcity for our highly mobile English Learners, LTELs, low-income, and foster youth students is a serious concern.
 We intended to do everything a school can do, including providing nutrition for all.
 We think this will help mitigate the drop-out rate, which is the noncompleter rate for our independent study program.
 The non-completer rate is currently 11.86%.
 Teachers and parents provided feedback indicating that they support the value of supporting student retention.
 To address this, we will ensure that students have access to quality nutrition at the school or even delivered if necessary.
 Students cannot learn well when they are hungry, so we will continue to provide food services and/or other means for them to receive sustenance.
 Throughout the school day, teachers and staff are diligent about the nutritional needs of students.
 They are quick to provide food daily.
 Students also ask for food as needed.
 These actions will decrease non-completer rates for our English Learners, LTEL, low-income, and foster youth student population.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We expect that these actions will have a positive impact on the average non-completer rate, which will stay below 10% for all of our students.
 We will also consider input from the parents, students, and teachers.
-Scope: